lhukp/Witchery/README.md

 /wss sort
 ```

-You can also us a shortcut.
+You can also use a shortcut.
 ```
 /wss s
 ```